WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/access-context-manager/README.md

 ## Verification of a successful deployment?

 Use GCP console to verify if the resources have been created.
-NOTE: Everything is checked on the ORG level To check access level: Go to Access Context Manager and it should be listed if it was created.
+NOTE: Everything is checked on the ORG level <br />
+To check access level: Go to Access Context Manager and it should be listed if it was created. <br />
-To check service perimeters: Go to VPC Service Control and it should be listed if it was created.
+To check service perimeters: Go to VPC Service Control and it should be listed if it was created. <br />
 <!-- BEGIN TFDOC -->
 ## Variables